sagitaninta/MSc_Project/Computing load scores from a reference file.md

 We can now use a python script that takes the bed file created in the last step and computes a load score across the genome from this.
 The script essentially works by multiplying the probability of having a homozygous tranversion by the conservation score at each position.
 The script also calculates the probability of observing a reference homozygous genotype for that position.
 These scores are then added to running totals.
-A break down of the script and the command line argument used to run it.
+Below is a break down of the script and the command line argument used to run it.

 1. Import modules: